-Nomination File: Assistant Secretary selects site from Tentative List;, owner prepares nomination; nomination reviewed by NPS-OIA and Federal Interagency Panel; additional research, peer review, drafts, and public outreach prepared as needed; NPS-OIA submits nomination to World Heritage Centre for technical review; U.S. submits completed nomination and World Heritage Centre sends to the appropriate Advisory Body (ies) for evaluation.
+Nomination File: Assistant Secretary selects site from Tentative List;, owner prepares nomination with guidance of NPS-OIA; additional research, peer review, drafts, and public outreach prepared as needed; NPS-OIA submits nomination to World Heritage Centre for technical review; nomination reviewed by Federal Interagency Panel; U.S. submits completed nomination and World Heritage Centre sends to the appropriate Advisory Body (ies) for evaluation.

-Advisory Bodies (evaluation): Nomination independently evaluated by two Advisory Bodies to verify that proposed site meets one of the ten criteria and other requirements.
-If nomination is for cultural site, the International Council on Monuments and Sites (ICOMOS) provides the World Heritage Committee with an evaluation of the nomination.
-International Union for the Conservation of Nature (IUCN) evaluates natural sites.
+Advisory Bodies (evaluation): Nomination independently evaluated by one or both Advisory Bodies to assess whether the proposed site meets one of the ten criteria and other requirements and make a recommendation to the World Heritage Committee, including a site visit.
+If nomination is for cultural site, the International Council on Monuments and Sites (ICOMOS) conducts the review; if a natural site, review is by the International Union for the Conservation of Nature (IUCN).

-World Heritage Committee (inscription): Receives evaluations of the nomination; makes final decision on site inscription.
-Committee can defer inscription and request changes to the nomination file from a State Party.
-Committee meets once a year to decide on inscription of nominated sites.
+World Heritage Committee (inscription): Committe meets once a year to consider nominated sites.
+Receives evaluations of the nomnation; makes final decision on the site inscription.
+Committee can refer or defer inscription to request changes to the nomination file from a State Party.

 For more information about U.S. World Heritage Sites, the Tentative List, and the nomination process visit the Office of International Affairs on the National Park Service's website.